-In this program, students will develop the knowledge and technical skills to translate patient care into current procedural terminology (CPT) codes and create claims based on those codes.
-Students will also learn how to classify, report, analyze, and manage medical data for a variety of healthcare settings.
+In this program, students will develop comprehensive skills in classifying, coding, reporting, analyzing and managing medical data in a variety of healthcare settings.
+Students will also learn how to code and process claims for reimbursement for multiple healthcare environments, and learn about pertinent laws, regulations, and compliance issues affecting healthcare information management and privacy.
 Billing & Coding Specialists have an expansive range of opportunities for employment.
 The skills learned in this program are essential to hospitals, physician offices, surgery centers, nursing homes, dental offices, home healthcare agencies, mental health facilities and even insurance companies and consulting firms.
 Upon successful completion of this program, students are eligible to take the National Healthcareer Association (NHA) Certified Billing and Coding Specialist (CBCS) exam.